D4nPlus6/Competitive_Computing/README.md

-# programming_classes
+## Competitive Computing
-A simple repo to backup my programming classwork;
+A simple repo to display my programming practice
-nothing much to see here